Shillington, Bedfordshire: Apsley End

 At Grade II*, this is the highest listed secular building of the parish and has 15th and 16th century parts, a c.
 1690 hall roof and mostly timber-framed construction, however Victorian chimneys and fireplaces.

 Facilities

 Local amenities include two shops (one in the old Methodist church), and several public houses.

 Education

-The village is home to Shillington Lower School.
+Shillington Lower School caters for children between the ages of 4 to 9 and since 2017 has had a separate building for pre-school.
+Shillington is in the catchment zone for Robert Bloomfield Academy, a middle school and Samuel Whitbread Academy, an upper school with sixth form.

-It is in the catchment zone for Robert Bloomfield Academy.
-It is also in the catchment zone for Samuel Whitbread Academy, which has an upper school and sixth form.
+A national school was established in the village in 1856 under the auspices of the Church of England.
+It included two classrooms, one for boys and the other for girls and had a capacity of 120 pupils.
+The school became overcrowded and so a new room for infants was added.
+A school board was formed in 1874 to take over the management of the school.
+In 1878, the school relocated to new buildings on an adjoining site.
+Under the Education Act 1944, the school became a county primary run by the education department of Bedfordshire County Council.
+By the early 1960s the accommodation was deemed to be inadequate and hence new buildings were constructed in Greenfields in 1963, the old school buildings were subsequently converted for residential use.

 All Saints Church

 All Saints Church is mostly 14th century, with an 18th-century tower and is grade I listed.
 The Church is a contender for the most easterly in the triangular chalk belt enclosing most of South-East England all of East Anglia.
 (Note: The parish is mainly on the north terraces of the Chilterns' flatter north-eastern section, a chalk escarpment of informal starting point at the Barton Hills – as noted by geologist William Smith, its newer strata remains intact all the way to a broad culmination at the North Sea coast alongside The Wash and north-west Norfolk.)
 The building was originally a Saxon monastery, which grew richer and more influential through the mining and selling of coprolite, fossilised dinosaur dung, once used as a fuel and also a fertiliser.
 It is known as "The Cathedral of the Chilterns".